 Depersonalization/derealization disorder is an altered state of self-awareness and identity that results in a feeling of dissociation, or separation, from oneself, one’s surroundings, or both.
-Because it is normal to feel this way briefly and occasionally—due to side effects of medication, recreational drugs, or some other physical or mental health condition—depersonalization/derealization disorder is usually diagnosed only if such feelings of detachment frequently recur, cause anguish, and interfere with your quality of life.
+Because it is normal to feel this way briefly and occasionally—due to side effects of medication, recreational drugs, or some physical and mental health conditions—depersonalization/derealization disorder is usually diagnosed only if such feelings of detachment frequently recur, cause anguish, and interfere with an individual's quality of life.

-Depersonalization/Derealization Disorder occurs with equal frequency in both men and women.
 A history of severe stress, neglect, or physical or emotional abuse can lead to depersonalization/derealization disorder.
-Any of these conditions can also trigger symptoms.
+Acute moments of stress, anxiety, or trauma may also trigger symptoms in individuals without a history of such factors.
 Studies have shown that poor sleep quality is associated with more severe symptoms of dissociation.
+Depersonalization/derealization disorder occurs with equal frequency in both men and women.

-Since depersonalizaton/derealization disorder often occurs with (and can be triggered by) other mental health problems, such as anxiety and depression, treatment can be difficult.
+Since depersonalization/derealization disorder often occurs with (and can be triggered by) other mental health problems, such as anxiety and depression, treatment can be difficult.
 For treatment to be successful, the therapist must develop an individual plan and ultimately address all symptoms and conditions.
 A close eye should be kept on whether the patient experiences any suicidal thoughts or impulses.
 Various psychotherapies can be helpful to those who suffer from the disorder, including cognitive and behavioral techniques, grounding exercises, and psychodynamic therapy.
 In addition to psychotherapy, antidepressant and anti-anxiety medications are often used to treat depersonalization/derealization disorder.
-Research indicates a need for more alternative treatments that are based on the case studies and experiences of clinicians who specialize in dissociative disorders.